Jesus takes the Passover meal and invests new meaning in the wine and the bread. The wine symbolises his blood and the bread his body.

 ‘In the same way after the supper he took the cup saying, “This cup is the new covenant in my blood which is poured out for you, but the hand of him who is going to betray me is with mine on the table.”’
 (Verse 22) - ‘“The Son of Man will go as it has been decreed but woe to that man who betrays him.”’
 (Verse 23) - ‘They began to question among themselves which of them it might be who would do this.’Luke 22:20-23, NIV

 Let me make some concluding reflections as we have considered these very important words as the Lord's Supper is established.
 One of the ways of expressing the death of Jesus, which the New Testament adopts, is to describe him as a Passover Lamb, or using the expression the Lamb of God.
-It's a very odd expression to use unless you know what the background is.
-We know in the Passover that the animal in question that was going to be sacrificed was a lamb, and we know from 1 Corinthians 5: 7 that Paul describes Christ as our ‘Passover Lamb’ who's been sacrificed for us.
+It is a very odd expression to use unless you know what the background is.
+We know in the Passover that the animal in question that was going to be sacrificed was a lamb, and we know from 1 Corinthians 5: 7 that Paul describes Christ as our ‘Passover Lamb’ who has been sacrificed for us.
 We know that John the Baptist in John 1: 29 describes Jesus as ‘the Lamb of God who will take away the sin of the world’ and we can think of other examples.
 For example, in 1 Peter 1: 18 to 19;

 ‘For you know that it was not with perishable things such as silver and gold that you are redeemed from the empty way of life handed down to you from your ancestors, but with the precious blood of Christ, a lamb without blemish or defect.’1 Peter 1:18-19, NIV